Altered Beast: Development

-Releases
+Release

 Released in June 1988, Altered Beast's arcade version proved to be more popular overseas than it did in Japan.
 As a result of its popularity, it was selected to be ported and made the pack-in game for the Sega Genesis and Mega Drive in North America and Europe.
 Uchida was not involved directly with either the Genesis or the Master System port, though he did give some advice and noted he was not worried about the Genesis port because its hardware was based on the System 16 arcade system board he used.
 He had hoped to implement the pressure-sensitive button for the Genesis port, but could not due to tight development time and the lack of the button in Genesis hardware.
-Because Altered Beast was not the pack-in game in Japan, Uchida did not get to see his game included with the console.
-By the time he went to the US three years later, all of the available consoles instead included Sonic the Hedgehog, which replaced Altered Beast in part over concerns the latter's themes of zombies and magic were not popular in the Bible Belt.
+Since Altered Beast was not the pack-in game in Japan, Uchida did not get to see his game included with the console.
+By the time he went to the US three years later, all of the available consoles instead included Sonic the Hedgehog, which replaced Altered Beast.
+The main reason for this change was because of concerns over themes of zombies and magic, which were not popular in the Bible Belt.

-In addition to the Genesis and Master System, Altered Beast was ported to several platforms, including for PC Engine, PC Engine-CD, Famicom, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC, and Amiga.
+In addition to the Genesis and Master System, Altered Beast was ported to several platforms, including the PC Engine, PC Engine CD-ROM², Famicom, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC, and Amiga.
 Several of the conversions for European systems were completed by Activision.
 Certain differences are seen between the several versions of the game.
 Some of them, like the Master System version, were missing levels.
-Others provided additional beasts to mutate into, such as a humanoid lion, shark, and phoenix forms seen in the Famicom version, ported by Asmik.
+Interlink developed the Famicom edition, which was released only in Japan by Asmik Corporation; it includes unique forms such as a humanoid lion, shark, and phoenix as well as additional levels.
+Due to its rivalry with Nintendo, Sega did not publish the game on the platform.

 The Genesis version is included in the compilations Sega Smash Pack, Sega Genesis Collection, and Sonic's Ultimate Genesis Collection, with the latter two also including the arcade version as an unlockable game.
-The Wii's Virtual Console service, the Xbox 360's Xbox Live Arcade, and the PlayStation 3's PlayStation Network all received a version of the game.
-In 2017, Altered Beast was rereleased on iOS and Android as a part of the Sega Forever collection.
+The Wii's Virtual Console service, the Xbox 360's Xbox Live Arcade, and the PS3's PlayStation Network all received a version of the game.
+In 2017, Altered Beast was re-released on iOS and Android as a part of the Sega Forever collection.
 M2 released a 3D port for the Nintendo 3DS as a digital download on the Nintendo eShop.
-The game was also included as one of the pre-loaded games on the SEGA Genesis Mini.
-This game has also been released on the Nintendo Switch Online + Expansion Pack on December 16, 2021.
+The game was included as one of the pre-loaded games on the SEGA Genesis Mini.
+It was also released on the Nintendo Classics service on December 16, 2021.